Israel Stoughton: Life

 Born in England, a younger brother of John Stoughton, Stoughton emigrated to the Massachusetts Colony in 1630.
-He settled at Dorchester near Richard Callicot's trading post.
+He settled at Dorchester near Richard Callicott's trading post.
 Stoughton was admitted as a freeman at Dorchester on 5 November 1633.
 In 1634 Stoughton was allowed to build the first mill on the Neponset River in what is now the Dorchester-Milton Lower Mills Industrial District.
 Stoughton was chosen as a representative for Dorchester in the Massachusetts General Court in 1634 and 1635.
 Stoughton had several apprentices and servants, including John Whipple.

 During the height of the Antinomian Controversy in the colony, Stoughton wrote a book that attacked the colony's constitution.
 The book offended some members of the General Court, which barred Stoughton from holding any colony offices for three years.
 Stoughton later petitioned that the book be ‘forthwith burnt, as being weak and offensive.’
 Despite this reversal, the General Court maintained their ban until 1636.
 In 1637, the General Court allowed Stoughton to become an assistant.